base-org/web/apps/base-docs/tutorials/docs/1_thirdweb-unreal-nft-items.md

 By the end of this tutorial you should be able to:

-- List a user's NFTs inside an Unreal Engine Game
+- Pull a user's NFTs into an Unreal Engine Game
 - Apply elements from the NFT to game entities
-- Remove the NFT element from the asset if the user no longer owns the NFT
+- Award NFTs to players for game accomplishments or actions

 ---